Staon/otest2/docs/_examples/fixtures.md

 namespace Test {

 TEST_SUITE(Fixtures) {
-  /* -- This is a suite's fixture initialized in constructor.
-The round
+  /* -- This fixture's variable is initialized in the constructor method
-   *    braces are mandatory - OTest2 doesn't support other syntax of
+   *    of the suite.
+The round braces are mandatory - OTest2 doesn't support
-   *    initializers. */
+   *    other syntax of initializers. */
   MyFixture fixture1("Number one");

-  /* -- This is a suite's fixture initialized in the start-up method. */ std::unique_ptr<MyFixture> fixture2;
+  /* -- This is a suite's variable initialized in the start-up method. */ std::unique_ptr<MyFixture> fixture2;

   TEST_START_UP() {
     /* -- This method is invoked at the beginning of the suite.
 The second
-     *    fixture is created here. */
+     *    variable is created here. */
     fixture2.reset(new MyFixture("Number two"));
   }

   TEST_TEAR_DOWN() {
     /* -- This method is invoked at the end of the suite.
-The second fixture
+The second variable
-     *    is explicitly destructed here. */
+     *    is explicitly destroyed here. */
     fixture2.reset(nullptr);
   }

   TEST_CASE(FirstCase) {
-    /* -- Fixtures of the first case. */
+    /* -- Variables of the first case. */
     MyFixture fixture3("Number three");
     std::unique_ptr<MyFixture> fixture4;